Sometimes, you’d rather be alone and detach yourself from the world.

 Here is another Spike Jonze film that helps you understand loneliness and isolation.
 Where the Wild Things Are is a 2009 fantasy-adventure movie starring Max Records, Paul Dano, and Catherine O’Hara.
 The story is based on a 1963 children’s book of the same title written by Maurice Sendak.

-The story revolves around a young boy named Max who has a vivid and active imagination, but is also a bit of a troublemaker.
-One day, his sister’s friends do something foolish, and Max starts throwing a fit.
+The story revolves around a young boy named Max, who has a vivid and active imagination but is also a bit of a troublemaker.
+One day, his sister’s friends do something foolish, and Max throws a fit.

-Realizing that his mother does not care, and that perhaps nobody really ever cared, he runs away wearing his wolf costume.
-He ends up entering a world in his imagination where all the wild things are.
+Realizing that his mother does not care and perhaps nobody ever cared, he runs away wearing his wolf costume.
+He enters a world in his imagination where all the wild things are.

-If you give it a try, you might discover how loneliness can actually be a tool to boost your imagination and creativity.
+If you try it, you might discover how loneliness can be a tool to boost your imagination and creativity.

 4. Three Colours: Blue